kingstondoesit/kingstondoesit/README.md

 - 👋 Hi!
 I’m Kingston.
-I'm a Technical writer, AI/Tech tool reviewer and prospective AI programmer...
+I'm a Technical documentation enjoyer, AI/Tech tool reviewer, and prospective AI programmer...
 Happy to connect!
-- 👀 I'm interested in full stack web development, for now*
-- 🌱 Currently learning front-end development, SaaS frameworks + Python.
+- 🌱 I'm currently learning SaaS frameworks, Javascript + Python.
-- 🤝🏽 Also open to collaborations on blog starter projects, tech writing and product reviews.
+- 🤝🏽 Also open to collaborations on any beginner-level tech documentation/review project.
 - 📫 Write anything dev-related to me - kingstondoesitall@gmail.com or on [X (formerly known as Twitter)](https://x.com/kingstondoesit), I will read and share my thoughts.
 - 🕴🏻 Pronouns: HE/HIM.
+- ⚡ Fun fact: I make music and play the piano for fun.

-- ⚡ Fun fact: Holds distinction in Engineering.
-Fortified in mathematics, physics and statics.
-Have applied mathemical concepts to speed up learning processes (eg. musical instrument, machine part/component quick fix, driving, etc.)
+- 📚📙Background: Holds distinction in Engineering, Fortified in mathematics, physics, and statics.

 <!---
 kingstondoesit/kingstondoesit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.